Community Guidelines

 Transparency reporting

-As a micro enterprise under the EU Digital Services Act, we're currently exempt from the transparency reporting obligations in Article 15.
-We plan to publish voluntary transparency reports as the platform grows.
-These will cover content moderation activities and the types of actions taken, the use of automated tools in content moderation and their accuracy, complaints received and their outcomes, and orders received from authorities and our responses.
+As a micro enterprise under the EU Digital Services Act, we are currently exempt from the transparency reporting obligations in Article 15.
+Voluntary transparency reports are planned as the platform grows.
+These will cover content moderation activities, action types, automated moderation tools and their accuracy, complaints and outcomes, orders from authorities, and our responses.
 When published, reports will be available on our website and cover the preceding calendar year.

 Changes to these guidelines

-We may update these guidelines as new features are introduced, community norms evolve, or laws change.
-If we make significant changes, we'll provide at least 30 days' notice where reasonably practicable and keep a changelog for reference.
-When updated alongside significant changes to our Terms of Service or Privacy Policy, we'll ask you to confirm that you've reviewed and agree.
-If you don't agree, you can delete your account.
+These guidelines may be updated as new features are introduced, community norms evolve, or laws change.
+Material changes come with at least 30 days' notice where reasonably practicable, and a changelog is maintained for reference.
+When updated alongside changes to our Terms of Service or Privacy Policy, you will be asked to confirm that you have reviewed and agreed.
+If you do not agree, you can delete your account.

 Contact